taylormerry/2021-March-Madness/README.md

 ## Description

-This repo is the code I used for my Men's and Women's March Madness Kaggle Competition submissions.
+This repo is the code I used for my Men's and Women's March Madness Kaggle Competition submissions in 2021.

 ## Files